-Due to intrinsic limitations in terms of computational power and storage space on the devices that we work here, as well as due to the more limited scope of our work, here we focus on symmetric cryptographic techniques alone.
+Due to intrinsic limitations in terms of computational power and storage space on the devices that we use here, as well as due to the more limited scope of our work, here we focus on symmetric cryptographic techniques alone.
 We do target two classes of symmetric primitives: block ciphers and hash functions.
 While Message Authentication Codes (MACs) are of relevance they are not addressed since these are built on the previous two primitives, e.g., the CBC-MAC or the HMAC, and the computational results can be easily derived.
 AUTOSAR does not specify which primitives should be used for each type of service leaving the task of choosing the appropriate algorithms to the system design phase.
 We now enumerate our choices for block ciphers as well as hash functions along with the motivation behind our choice:

-- (i) AES the Advanced Encryption Standard is the current standard in symmetric cryptography [14] and neglecting it is not an option for any realistic deployment, it uses block of 128 bits and keys of 128, 192 or 256 bits, - (ii) SPECK is a recent proposal from NSA [5] and so far this is the lightest block cipher available for software implementations, block size is of 2 words of 16, 24, 32, 48 or 64 bits while the key is 2, 3 or 4 words, we choose it as a baseline for performance, - (iii) PRESENT is another lightweight block cipher with 64 bit blocks and keys of 80 or 128 bits [7], we choose it since it proved to be the maximum that can be handled by our most constrained platform, i.e., an 8051 based TPM sensor, - (iv) KATAN is a lightweight block cipher with blocks of 32, 48 or 64 bits and keys of 80 bits [11], we choose it for being a popular choice in many research works. - (v) MD5 while insecure and recommended for modern applications, it is one of the lightest designs for hash functions and we use it a baseline in performance, it outputs digests of 128 bits, - (vi) SHA1 is also considered insecure for today needs, but it is lighter than the standard SHA2 which is not suitable for many of our platforms, - (vii) SHA2 was the standard cryptographic hash until 2015, it is quite demanding from a computational point of view, it outputs digests on 256, 384 or 512 bits, - (viii) SHA3 is the standard released by NIST on 2015, it is based on Keccak [6], the winner of the SHA-3 competition, it outputs digests of 224, 256, 384 or 512 bits, - (ix) Blake2 is based on Blake, one of the SHA3 finalists[1], and we choose it for being the lightest modern design, it outputs digests of 224, 256, 384 or 512 bits.
+- (i) AES the Advanced Encryption Standard is the current standard in symmetric cryptography [6] and neglecting it is not an option for any realistic deployment.
+AES supports keys of 128, 192 or 256 bits and a 128 bit block, - (ii) SPECK is a recent proposal from NSA [7] and so far it is the lightest block cipher available for software implementations, block size is of 2 words of 16, 24, 32, 48 or 64 bits while the key is 2, 3 or 4 words.
+We choose it as a baseline for performance, - (iii) PRESENT is another lightweight block cipher with 64 bit blocks and keys of 80 or 128 bits [8].
+We chose it since it proved to be the maximum that can be handled by our most constrained platform, i.e., an 8051 based TPM sensor, - (iv) KATAN is a lightweight block cipher with blocks of 32, 48 or 64 bits and keys of 80 bits [9].
+We chose it for being a popular choice in many research works. - (v) MD5 while insecure and recommended for modern applications, it is one of the lightest designs for hash functions and we use it as a baseline in performance.
+It outputs digests of 128 bits, - (vi) SHA1 is also considered insecure for today needs, but it is lighter than the standard SHA2 which is not suitable for many of our platforms, - (vii) SHA2 was the standard cryptographic hash until 2015 but it is quite demanding from a computational point of view.
+It outputs digests on 256, 384 or 512 bits, - (viii) SHA3 is the standard released by NIST in 2015.
+It is based on Keccak [10], the winner of the SHA-3 competition and outputs digests of 224, 256, 384 or 512 bits,

-TABLE 1.
-TOP 10 AUTOMOTIVE SUPPLIERS ACCORDING TO [10]
+Table I TOP 10 AUTOMOTIVE SUPPLIERS ACCORDING TO [12]